top of page

 IMPORTANT REMINDERS

-• Registration is on the 16th June between 1400 - 2200 at The Crown & Mitre Hotel, Carlisle CA3 8HZ
+• Registration is on Friday 14th June between 1400 - 2200 The Crown & Mitre Hotel, Carlisle CA3 8HZ.
+You must register between these times, there is no option to register on the morning of the event.

-• Trackers will be picked up at Registration
+• Trackers will be picked up at Registration.

-• The start is at Carlisle Castle at 0700 on the 17th June
+• The start is at Carlisle Castle at 0700 on the 15th June.

-• Spectators must follow our guidance notes to avoid being turned away at key locations
+• Spectators must follow our guidance notes to avoid being turned away at key locations.

-• We have strict arrangements and routings agreed with landowners and authorities, it is important that you follow all RR signage you see including instructions.
+• Route: We have strict arrangements and routings agreed with landowners and authorities, it is important that you follow all RR signage you see including instructions.
 If we ask you to close a gate behind you please do!

 REGISTRATION INFO